For the latest medical advice, visit NHS.uk/Coronavirus.

 Registered early years providers, including childminders, private schools and sixth forms should also follow this guidance.
 We will provide financial support for these settings as required.

-Where possible, the government encourages settings to also look after key workers’ children and vulnerable children throughout the Easter holidays.
+Where possible, the government encourages settings to also look after key workers’ children and vulnerable children throughout school holidays.

 Free School Meals